Nature, Science & The Sublime.

 In September 2020, lewis enrolled onto the MA Fine Art programme at Leeds Arts University where the artist is currently studying.

-In October 2020, Lewis moved into a studio at Aire Places Studios, Leeds where he now continues to work on his art practice.
+In October 2020, Lewis moved into Aire Places Studios, Leeds where he now continues to work on his art practice.
 The following month in November 2020, Lewis was selected to participate in the Mayes Creative Watching the Sun: Virtual Residency alongside other artists with an interest in astronomy and ancient astrology.